till2/till2.github.io/_posts/2022-10-6-openai-gym-blackjack.md

 # Introduction

-In this tutorial, we’ll explore and solve the *Blackjack-v1* environment.
+In this tutorial, we’ll explore and solve the *Blackjack-v1* environment \
+(this means we'll have an agent learn an optimal strategy).

+This tutorial is part of the [`Gymnasium` documentation](https://gymnasium.farama.org/tutorials/blackjack_tutorial/).
+A more detailed version with training plots can be found on the Gymnasium website.

+The documentation for the blackjack environment is available [here](https://gymnasium.farama.org/environments/toy_text/blackjack/).

 **Blackjack** is one of the most popular casino card games that is also infamous for being beatable under certain conditions.
 This version of